Dat-2536/CS50x-2024-Final-project/README.md

 <hr>

 **PS:** I took *CS50x* at the summer before I went to university.
 This is also the first online course I took about computer science.
 I intended to finish it in September but encountering a quite great change of my life by changing from studying at school to studying at university environment so I hardly have time for CS50.
 Therefore, the progress of the last few weeks were super slow.
-Anyway, just a few more steps and I can finish the course, get the CS50x certificate!
+Anyway, I finished CS50x!